phalcon-orphanage/docs/en/translate.md

 ```

 ### Gettext
 The translation strings are stored in `.po` and `.mo` files.
-More about it on the [offcial documentation](http://php.net/manual/en/book.gettext.php).
+More about it on the [official documentation](http://php.net/manual/book.gettext.php).
 The files hierarchy is bound to this standard.

 ```php
 <?php